The registration of a current design1 may be declared invalid:

 (3) where any statutory ground of refusal applies4.

-The registration of a design (the later design) may be declared invalid if it is not new or does not have individual character when compared to a design which:
+The registration of a design (the later design) may be declared invalid if it is not new or does not have individual character when compared to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.